stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/social.rst

 Test it Out
 ...........

-Now that you've plugged your LinkedIn credentials into express-stormpath, social login should already be working!
+Now that you've plugged your LinkedIn credentials into your Stormpath Webapp, social login should already be working!

-Open your Express app in a browser, and try logging in by visiting the login page (``/login``).
+Open your Java Webapp in a browser, and try logging in by visiting the login page (``/login``).
 If you're using the default login page included with this library, you should see the following: